cdalas2/KMC_Diffusion_In_Inhomogenous_Media_Projects/README.md

 https://user-images.githubusercontent.com/62254347/116847393-47f01c00-ab9f-11eb-92a6-7ece68e53c37.mp4

 > We applied kinetic monte carlo (KMC) methods, for predicting the trajectories of freely diffusing particles in various heterogeneous media [1,2], to investigate several scenarios in biophysics.
-This video is of a bacteria simulated to diffuse in a porous media with pores of characteristic size 3.6 &mu;m, using measurements from [4].
-These videos are of a 10-minute simulated run sped up by about 22 times.
+>
+> The 1st video is of a non-interacting bacteria population diffusing through pores of characteristic size 3.24 &mu;m with measurement taken from [4], where we initialized the simulation with the entire population of bacteria in one cell, as to simulate the population emerging from a pipette or syringe; periodic boundary conditions are enforced at the boundaries of the domain volume.
+The simulated time was 20s, but the video is slowed to 99s.
+In the 2nd video, we show the random walk of a single bacteria through a pore space with pores of characteristic size 3.6 &mu;m and using measurments from [4].
+Here we show its diffusion without periodic boundary conditions but in an infinite domain.
+The simulation time is 10-minutes, though the video, here, has been condensed to 27s.

 ---